oracle-quickstart/oci-kubernetes-monitoring/docs/FAQ.md

 ### How to set timezone override ?

-If a log record contains a timezone identifier, the **Logging Analytics service** will use that timezone.
+If a log record contains a timezone identifier, the **Log Analytics service** will use that timezone.
 However, if there is no timezone information, the service defaults to **UTC**.

 To override this default, use the `timezone` parameter in your `values.yaml` file.
 This parameter can be configured at different levels.